What is Strain Counterstrain?

 It is ok to wear the tape in the shower, but please do not rub the tape with a towel or washcloth.
 To dry, blot the affected areas taped.
 Rubbing will cause rolling of the edges.
 The cotton fabric will dry in approximately 20 minutes.
 Do not use a hair dryer to dry the fabric as this may harden the acrylic glue, making removal of the tape uncomfortable.

 If an itching sensation develops beneath the tape, remove the tape immediately.
 A small percentage of the population is sensitive to a salt build up caused by perspiration being trapped in the tape’s glue.
 If permitted to continue, skin reddening and irritation may result.

 Please remove the tape approximately 24 hours before your next therapy visit.
 This will allow you to assess any further changes in pain levels that may occur.
 Inform your therapist accordingly.
 This will assist both you and the therapist in determining the direction of your therapy program.
 To remove the tape, pull in the direction of hair growth.
 Use a trailing finger under the tape, separating the skin from the tape.
 If difficulty in removal persist, soak the tape in water or use oil between the skin and tape upon removal.

 The Benefits of Total Motion Release

-- Improve Patient Compliance – able to achieve results at home in sessions of 10 minutes or less.
+- Improves Patient Compliance – able to achieve results at home in sessions of 10 minutes or less.

 - Improves function & performance of daily activities and athletic performances.

-- Did we mentioned – the Patient learns to fix themselves faster than most therapists can.
+- Did we mention – the patient learns to treat their own issues faster than most therapists can?
 That’s pretty cool!